Vehrik/FarOut/Characters/3-Traits.md

                         forced to work as normal by expending 2 Stamina for a single use.
-You may also expend 2 Stamina in order to force a Disabled Biomass Trait to work for a single use as if it were merely Damaged.
+You may also expend 2 Stamina in order to force a Disabled Biomass Trait to work for a single use as if it were merely Malfunctioning.

-                        Energy - The Trait gains a Range of 1 and 1 Point of Damage for no additional cost.
-If you give the Trait Volume, it automatically gains +5v3 on the first 5v3 bought.
+                        Energy - The Trait gains a Range of 1 Zone, 1 Point of Damage and 5v3 for no additional cost.

             3. The general dimensions of the Trait.
 You don't need to have the measurements down to the inch, but you need a solid concept of